C4Q/AC3.2-SystemDesign/README.md

 but there are known spikes for popular content.
 So, first look at the common cases, propose a design and test it against edge cases and refine.

+## Everything is a tradeoff

+This is one of the most fundamental concepts in system design.
+> Don't skip steps, don't make assumptions, start broad and go deep when asked.

 ## Steps

 1. Constraints and use cases
 2. Abstract Design
 3. Understanding bottlenecks